alcf-lidar/alcf/docs/_includes/model_guide.md

 Save the pressure-level files in a directory named `plev` and the surface-level files in a directory named `surf`.
 Pass the path to the parent directory to `alcf model` or `alcf auto model`.

+### ICON

+**Source:** `alcf/models/icon.py`

+ICON is a weather and climate model developed by the German Weather Service and the Max Planck Institute for Meteorology.

+The following fields on model levels are required:

+- 'cli' (specific cloud ice content)
+- 'clw' (specific cloud water content)
+- 'pfull' (air pressure)
+- 'ta' (air temperature)

+The following fields on the surface level are required:

+- 'ps' (surface air pressure)

+The files should be all contained in the input directory.
+The vertical grid file should be placed in the input directory with a name `vgrid.nc`.
+No other files should be present in the input directory.
+The time frequency of the model level and surface level files does not have to be the same, in which case a subset of intersecting time steps is processed.
+The horizontal grid file is not required.
+The input files are expected the be on the unstructured grid (a set of cells).

 ### JRA-55